robinrendle/aeve/content/draft.md

 ## 2

+Even in the depths of winter the heat was simply extraordinary.
 Aeve stretched into the passenger seat, salvaging a flask which lay in a thin blanket of dust, and gulped down as much as possible.
-Even in the depths of winter the heat was simply extraordinary.
 Although, thanks to the repetitive landscape and the stifling humidity, Aeve wondered if she’d accidentally picked up a tonic brimming with drugs and sleep-inducing chemicals instead.
 Keeping her attention fixed on the empty road was then entirely out of the question.

-Hopelessly trying to remain conscious, Aeve took a stock check of her supplies; a cellphone and a useless, scrunched-up jacket sat on the passenger seat next to her and a map was folded neatly on the floor.
-Alongside the map lay a thick pool of containers, pens, pencils, water bottles and various tools which swirled as the Jeep rocked from one side to the other.
-She noticed now that her phone was lightly chirping and had blossomed into a rectangle of light: *ten unread messages*.
-Aeve felt an overwhelming urge to read them, but she let the feeling pass as best she could – this small dose of confidence and self control was enough to keep her hands steady at the wheel.
+Hopelessly trying to remain conscious Aeve took a stock check of her supplies; a cellphone and a useless, scrunched-up jacket sat on the passenger seat next to her and a map was folded neatly on the floor.
+Alongside the map lay a thick pool of containers, pens, rulers, water bottles and various tools which swirled as the Jeep rocked from one side to the other.
+Her phone was lightly chirping in amongst the chaos and had bloomed into a rectangle of light. *Ten unread messages*.
+Consequently her urge to read them all was overwhelming but she let the feeling pass as best she could – this small dose of confidence and self control was enough to keep her hands steady at the wheel.

 *Eleven unread messages.*

-Shaking her head, Aeve anxiously scrolled through each of them and found that five were from Hendrik whilst the rest had been alerts about the storm.
-She threw her phone back onto the passenger seat with a *thump*, furious at giving in to the temptation so easily. *Focus!* She willed herself to imagine what was at the end of the track and the million or so electrical failures which had delayed their work in the past.
-Perhaps tonight it would be a blip in communication or maybe these grotesque clouds that were hiding above would ruin everything again.
-Nonetheless it was here that Aeve discovered she had run another mile in a familiar psychological circuit that always left her feeling exhausted.
-First it began with the short-wave frights of professional disaster which then, of course, led to doubt, loneliness and despair.
-Her thoughts trotted through all the messages that she hadn’t received, and that one, particular name that hadn’t popped up as a notification.
+Shaking her head, Aeve anxiously scrolled through them and found that five were from Hendrik whilst the rest had been alerts about the storm.
+She furiously threw her phone back onto the passenger seat with a *thump*. *Focus!* Compared to the miles of empty road ahead, all the technical failures which had delayed their work in the past had begun to look quite comforting and pleasant.
+Tonight it might be a blip in communication, she wondered, or possibly the clouds that were hiding above would somehow ruin everything again.
+Nonetheless it was here that Aeve discovered she had run another mile in a cognitive track that always left her feeling exhausted.
+First it began with the short-wave frights of professional disaster which then led to all the messages that she hadn’t received, her thoughts would then trot through all the notifications and remember the one, particular name that hadn’t popped up.

-Moments later something brushed her cheek, meanwhile traces of water were darting along the windscreen, and she noticed two solitary droplets, each scuttling towards the outer rim of glass as if they were locked in mortal combat.
+Meanwhile traces of water were darting along the windscreen, and she noticed two solitary droplets, each scuttling towards the outer rim of glass as if they were locked in mortal combat.
 Amongst the bedlam of screeching tires and wheezing gears the Jeep swerved to a halt in the middle of the road but there was no sign of rain, or water, or wind, or any hint of movement or life whatsoever.
 Aeve jumped up onto the seats to get a better view.

-Far off on the horizon Aeve could see a series of red light bulbs stacked on top of each other which sparkled softly in the midnight air.
-She knew that this tiny superstructure would be the one to draw the clouds like a siren’s song.
+The only star-like entities in the sky were a series of red bulbs which were mounted one on top of the other out on the furthest edge of the landscape.
+Like a cell tower in a big city, it seemed insignificant from a distance yet somehow Aeve found it impossible to grow accustom to.
+She knew it to be the first of its kind; a paranormal megastructure that could terraform the earth.
+Aeve watched as the lights gently sparkled in unison, remembering that this was only a single tower in an expansive network of relays which spanned across the continent.
+Her meeting with the skeleton crew that manned the station out there on the peak of Mount Hombori had unexpectedly intimidated her.
+She stood dumbfounded in their dim little office whilst they described how readily they could draw the clouds together and generate weather patterns that were predictable, uniform, routine.
+Throughout the meeting Aeve couldn’t stop thinking about the people in Timbuktu and Bamako and those in the nearby towns and farms, whole generations that had never seen the rain and those that stood by as engineers had built this imposing network of towers across their country.
+Two hundred and fifty years of parched, cloudless skies had cursed these lands and so Aeve speculated as to how they might react to the first synthetic rainclouds.

-Aeve thought about the people in Timbuktu and Bamako and those in the nearby towns and farms, whole generations that had never seen the rain.
-Two hundred and fifty years of parched, cloudless skies had cursed these lands and so Aeve speculated as to how they might react to the storm for a moment.
-Launching another fury of insults, pleads, and attacks towards the heavens, Aeve compulsively shook with anticipation.
-A speck of water trickled along her shoulder and down the length of her arm. *Is this all it took?* Is this how easy it was to repair the death and the environmental damage that casually swept through these lands?
-All she had to do was stand up in the middle of the desert and swear at the clouds?
+Launching another fury of insults, pleads, and attacks towards the unlit heavens, Aeve compulsively shook with anticipation.
+As she did, a speck of water trickled along her shoulder and down the length of her arm. *Is this all it took?*, she smiled.
+Is this how easy it was to repair the death and the environmental damage that casually swept through these lands?
+Forget the beacon and all its magic; all she had to do was stand up in the middle of the desert and swear at the clouds?

 Yet another drop, and then another; a gang of them bounced through her hair.
 Aeve laughed and bounced up and down as they gathered in number and called for backup.
 In less than a minute the random drips had formed a torrential downpour, with water spinning around her freckles, bouncing off her nose and collecting at the bottom of the Jeep into a broad, sandy puddle.
 From a distance Aeve’s dark complexion sparkled against the rain and the incoming mist.